 Maps, books, binders and CDs with old information about the Jordan Cove LNG and Pacific Connector Pipeline had been available for residents to review at libraries along the project’s proposed route.
 For the last few months, the shelves that had held these materials have been temporarily empty.

-The Federal Energy Regulatory Commission wants to make it easy as possible for people to comment as it conducts an informal review of the Jordan Cove LNG and the Pacific Connector Pipeline project.
+The Federal Energy Regulatory Commission said it wants to make it as easy as possible for people to comment as it conducts an informal review of the Jordan Cove LNG and the Pacific Connector Pipeline project.
 But in a letter Wednesday, U.S. Sens.
 Ron Wyden, D-Oregon, and Jeff Merkley, D-Oreg…

 As part of its informal review of the Pacific Connector Gas pipeline project, the Federal Energy Regulatory Commission (FERC) has scheduled a meeting to collect comments about the Jordan Cove Liquefied Natural Gas Terminal and Pacific Connector Gas Pipeline.

 Jordan Cove-Pacific Connector Grant Program awards grants of up to $5,000 twice a year to organizations in the local communities where it operates, including Douglas County.
 This grant cycle, local organizations received a total of $60,000 in grants, including the Boys & Girls Clubs of t…

 Opponents of the proposed Pacific Connector natural gas pipeline asked the Douglas County Board of Commissioners Wednesday to schedule public hearings on the project.